Softoft/open-ticket-ai/docs/original_source/api/core/di.md

 ---
-description: Explore the open_ticket_ai dependency injection system.
-Learn how the Registry, Container, and create_registry function establish a flexible architecture for managing core services like the OTOBOAdapter and HFLocalAIInferenceService.
+description: Discover the Dependency Injection (DI) architecture of Open Ticket AI.
+  This documentation explains how to create and use a Python class registry to manage core services like OTOBO integration, data preparation, and local Hugging Face AI inference.
 ---
 # Documentation for `**/ce/core/dependency_injection/**/*.py`